 Bill Keegan: Dem-Con Companies

-Bill Keegan is currently the President of Dem-Con Companies and is a registered professional engineer who received his BS in Civil Engineering from the University of Minnesota.
-His professional experience includes entrepreneurial business development, landfill design and construction, solid waste recycling and processing, and environmental engineering with over 17 years in the environmental, solid waste and recycling industries.
-He is active in several recycling and solid waste organizations including being the Chair of the Minnesota Chapter of the National Waste and Recycling Association (formally the NSWMA) and a former board member of the Solid Waste Association of North America (SWANA).
-Additionally, Bill teaches the SWANA Manager of Landfill Operations (MOLO) course nationally and has over twelve years of experience as an instructor for the Minnesota Landfill Operator Certification program.
+Bill Keegan is the President of Dem-Con Companies and is a registered professional engineer who received his BS in Civil Engineering from the University of Minnesota.
+His professional experience includes entrepreneurial business development, landfill design and construction, solid waste recycling and processing, and environmental engineering with over 22 years in the environmental, solid waste and recycling industries.
+He is active in several recycling and solid waste organizations including a current position as the chair of the Minnesota Chapter of the National Waste & Recycling Association (NWRA), board member of the Recycling Association of Minnesota (RAM), Minnesota Waste Wise Board Member; SWANA MOLO Instructor, and an instructor for the Minnesota Landfill Operator Training program.

 Martin Bergstedt: Amazon Environmental, Inc.